 - Adjustable tonearm with an auto-lift mechanism.

-- Optional Ortofon 2M Bronze cartridge.
+- Optional high-quality Ortofon 2M Bronze cartridge.

 Cons